DulanjaliLiyanage/DulanjaliLiyanage/README.md

 ### About me 👋

-Currently I am an undergraduate of University of Peradeniya, Department of Computer Engineering
+Currently I am an undergraduate of University of Peradeniya, Faculty of Engineering, Department of Computer Engineering

 - 🔭 I’m currently working on ... my Final Year Project
 - 🌱 I’m currently learning ...
 Machine Learning and Deep Learning